Eaton County Democratic Party

 a) Precinct delegates, Democratic elected officials and Democratic nominees to partisan offices are exempt from the thirty (30) day advance membership requirement.
 However, precinct delegates, democratic elected officials and democratic nominees to partisan offices must be a member of the Michigan Democratic party in order to vote at any convention or meeting of the ECDP.
 Former members of the Michigan Democratic party whose membership has lapsed in the thirty (30) days preceding any convention or meeting of the ECDP may renew their membership on the day of the convention or meeting and shall be permitted to vote on that day.

 Section 1.
 Election of the County Committee

-- Following its election, the members of the County Committee may vote to expand the membership of the County Committee.
-These rules encourage the expansion of the County Committee for the purpose of achieving more participation and representation.
+d.
+Following its election, the members of the County Committee may vote to expand the membership of the County Committee.
+These rules encourage the expansion of the County Committee for the purpose of achieving more p0articipation and representation.

-- Filling vacancies in the County Committee.
-Vacancies in the elected membership shall be filled by the election of a replacement by the remaining members of the County
+g.
+Filling vacancies in the County Committee.
+Vacancies in the elected membership shall be filled by the election of a replacement by the remaining members of the County Committee.

 Section 3.
 Duties of the Chairperson